 A religious exemption can be claimed by submitting a Religious Exemption form and a notarized statement by the student and parent/guardian if the student is younger than 18.
-Contact Associate Director of Admissions, David Sookdeo at 718.429.6600 ext.
-192 for religious exemption forms.
+Contact the Associate Vice President of Enrollment, Celso Alvarez at 718.429.6600 ext.
+117 for religious exemption forms.
 A statement of religious exemption must describe your beliefs in sufficient detail to enable the institution to determine that they are religious in nature, and not political or philosophical; and that beliefs are genuinely and sincerely held.

 Armed Services Waiver